flowdev/present-gdg-golang-berlin/PITCHME.md

 ## What is Go?

-- Progamming language developed by Google, published since November 2009 |
+- Progamming language developed by Google, published November 2009 |
 - It uses safe pointers (without pointer arithmetic) |
 - It has garbage collection |
 - Simple syntax between C and Java with some simple extensions |